Boldydead/mod-incompatibility-fixer-tool-/README.md

 Community Knowledge Integration

 .
-Integrates knowledge from Minecraft modding com munities, forums, and wikis.
+Integrates knowledge from Minecraft modding communities, forums, and wikis.

 .
-Pulls in solutions to com mon problems, recom mendations for mod com binations, and tips for mod configuration.
+Pulls in solutions to common problems, recommendations for mod combinations, and tips for mod configuration.